- Practice Management

 - Career Center

 Following the May 24, 2021, vote by AAPA’s House of Delegates that passed a policy affirming “physician associate” as the official title for the PA profession, physician organizations across all specialties – including emergency medicine – have come out in opposition.
-SEMPA has responded to the name change criticism and its concerns on how it could impact emergency medicine.
+SEMPA responded to the name change criticism and its concerns on how it could impact emergency medicine.

 SEMPA responds to another divisive statement targeting postgraduate EMPAs with multiple signatories from our emergency medicine colleague representative organizations.